House Democrats call for Feinstein to resign

 Two House Democrats called on Sen. Dianne Feinstein (D-Calif.) to resign on Wednesday, a stunning move underscoring the rising concern over her prolonged absence from the Senate.

-Rep. Ro Khanna (D-Calif.) was the first Democrat to publicly call for the 89-year-old Senate stalwart to step down.
+Rep. Ro Khanna (D-Calif.) was the first Democrat to publicly call for the 89-year-old Senate stalwart to step down, despite her plans to retire at the end of her term in 2024.

 “It’s time for @SenFeinstein to resign.
 We need to put the country ahead of personal loyalty.
 While she has had a lifetime of public service, it is obvious she can no longer fulfill her duties.
 Not speaking out undermines our credibility as elected representatives of the people,” Khanna wrote on Twitter.